chipmuenk/pyfda/INSTALLATION.md

 Beware of an [old bug](https://github.com/pypa/setuptools/issues/436) where updates to the `MANIFEST.in` file are ignored.

-As a workaround, delete the directory after each change to the file structure or MANIFEST.in, the directory `pyfda.egg-info` containing `SOURCES.txt`.
-It seems this file is not updated if it exists.
+As a workaround, delete the directory `pyfda.egg-info` containing `SOURCES.txt` after each change to the file structure or `MANIFEST.in`.
+It seems that an existing file `SOURCES.txt` is not updated.

-This package is uploaded to <https://pypi.org/project/pyfda/> using twine by
+Check the integrity of this package and upload it to <https://pypi.org/project/pyfda/> using twine by

+	> twine check dist/*
-    > twine upload dist/*
+    > twine upload dist/pyfda-<VERSION>-py3-none-any.whl

 ### pyInstaller